Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 ---

-2. Can users login on their verified accounts?
+2. Can users log in on their verified accounts?

 **Passes Testing:** Alerts tell the user of issues preventing login.
-The user is able to login to the website with the correct information.
+The user can log in to the website with the correct information.

 <details><summary>Login - Test</summary><img src="docs/testing/signup_test/6.png" alt="Sign Up 7"></details>